langchain-ai/langsmith-sdk/python/README.md

 ## Additional Documentation

-To learn more about the LangChainPlus platform, check out the [docs](https://docs.langchain.plus/docs/).
+To learn more about the LangSmith platform, check out the [docs](https://docs.langchain.plus/docs/).